openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-with-kubernetes-using-minikube.md

 ![Getting the list of storage classes](https://cdn-images-1.medium.com/max/800/0*artfNnT8fZSziaKH.png)

-You can find samples of YAML files for stateful workloads using OpenEBS under the the `openebs/k8s/demo` folder.
+You can find samples of YAML files for stateful workloads using OpenEBS under the `openebs/k8s/demo` folder.

 ![Finding samples of YAML files for stateful workloads](https://cdn-images-1.medium.com/max/800/0*KCn5Z4-av-7Hevj_.png)

 Now you have your Kubernetes cluster up and running.
-In my next blog posts, I will cover installation of stateful workloads such as Cassandra and [PostgreSQL](http://containerized.me/how-to-deploy-a-postgresql-cluster-on-kubernetes-openebs/), as well as benefits of running your stateful workloads on OpenEBS.
+In my next blog posts, I will cover the installation of stateful workloads such as Cassandra and [PostgreSQL](http://containerized.me/how-to-deploy-a-postgresql-cluster-on-kubernetes-openebs/), as well as the benefits of running your stateful workloads on OpenEBS.
 Stay tuned!

 ---